SohailSTFC/MFEM_OxfordNanoSystems/README.md

 C-compiler (GCC was used) however these are straight forward to install.
 The process of installing/getting this library is as follows:

-1) install MFEM using your [preferred installation method](https://mfem.org/building/)
+1) Install MFEM using your [preferred installation method](https://mfem.org/building/)

 2) Clone this repository alongside MFEM
   `git clone https://github.com/SohailSTFC/MFEM_OxfordNanoSystems.git`